chayde/chayde.github.io/_posts/2022-07-30-docker-crash-course.md

 VERSION_CODENAME=focal
 UBUNTU_CODENAME=focal
 ```
-Run a `ls -al` and see a list of files in the container you're attached to.
+Run a `ls -al` and you will see a list of files in the container you're attached to.
 Docker images are self contained and will always run the same way for any system they run on.
-To see an example we'll write some text into a file on this container.
+To see an example of this we'll write some text into a file on this container.

 Use `CTRL+D` to exit the container.
 ```bash